-Students participate in the EBE seminar program that consists of two required weekly seminars.
-These include BI579/580, the EBE Chalk Talk series (meets at 12 noon on Wednesdays) and the Biology Departmental Seminar Series (meets at 12 noon on Mondays).
+Students participate in the EBE seminar program that consists of two required seminars per week.
+These include the EBE Chalk Talk series (BI 579/580; meets at 12 noon on Wednesdays) and the Biology Departmental Seminar Series (meets at 12:20pm on Mondays).